Universal Credit Migration

 Rent free weeks

-If you pay your rent weekly*, your next rent free weeks are W/C 22nd December and the W/C 29th December.
+If you pay your rent weekly*, your next rent free weeks are w/c 23rd March and 30th March 2026.

 If you pay monthly, the rent free weeks are taken into the rent calculation, so your payment needs to stay the same.